 Wondering how you can increase your waste literacy and circularity?
 Complete our Home Waste Audit and challenge yourself to reduce your waste and increase your waste literacy!

-The Home Waste Audit is designed to allow participants to think about how residential waste impacts the global waste footprint.
+The Home Waste Audit is designed to increase waste literacy among participants, particularly regarding local waste management systems and how local residential waste impacts the global waste footprint.
 Residential waste is an important piece of the plastic cycle, and how we produce and dispose of our waste affects the amount of plastic pollution in aquatic ecosystems.

 - Learn about the waste stream in the municipality where you live. i.e., learn what bins you have (e.g., recycling, landfill, organics) and what goes in each of them.